awsdocs/aws-codebuild-user-guide/doc_source/sample-github-pull-request.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/images/pull-request-webhook-filter-file-name-regex.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/)

-In this example, a webhook filter group triggers a build only when a change is made by a specified GitHub or GitHub Enterprise user with an account ID that matches the regular expression `actor-account-id`\.
+In this example, a webhook filter group triggers a build only when a change is made by a specified GitHub or GitHub Enterprise Server user with an account ID that matches the regular expression `actor-account-id`\.

 **Note**
  For information about how to find your GitHub account ID, see https://api\.github\.com/users/*user\-name*, where *user\-name* is your GitHub user name\.